When you begin de-cluttering your life, you make room for better things.

 Only a few come from unique places.
 I put them in my scrapbook with backstage passes when I shot celebrity concerts 40-years ago.
 Four or five of them bring good memories, but I don’t need 300 card keys.

-I had a birdhouse a friend gave us over five years ago.
+About five years ago, a friend gave us a birdhouse.
 I live on an acre of property full of birds of all kinds.
 That birdhouse sitting atop a piece of furniture wasn’t doing anything for me, and it sure didn’t do anything for the birds that should be enjoying it.

 As I decluttered the drawer, I looked around and found a box of old papers to shred.
 I then started on the closet.
 Each minor success became a larger victory with the next part completed.